Blood Bros.: Gameplay

-In Blood Bros., two blood brothers, a cowboy and an Indian, team up to hunt down "the most wanted outlaw in Dodge City," Big Bad John.
-The gameplay mechanics are extremely similar to TAD Corporation's earlier game, Cabal, however this game did not seem to have a trackball-controlled variant.
+In Blood Bros., two blood brothers, a cowboy and an Indian, team up to hunt down "the most wanted outlaw in Dodge City", Big Bad John.
+The gameplay mechanics are extremely similar to TAD Corporation's earlier game, Cabal, but this game did not seem to have a trackball-controlled variant.

 The player's characters are seen from behind.
 Some screens feature protective walls (which can get damaged and shattered by enemy fire).
 The players have limitless ammunition for their primary gun, but a limited number of sticks of dynamite, with which they must fend off enemy troops.
 An enemy gauge at the bottom of the screen depletes as foes are destroyed and certain structural features of the screen (usually the ones that collapse when destroyed, rather than simply shattering) are brought down.
 At the successful completion of a level by fully depleting the enemy gauge, all the remaining buildings on-screen collapse and the player progresses to the next stage, reprising the amusing "victory dance walk" into the horizon from Cabal.
 Boss fights, however, start from the beginning if a player dies.

 Power-ups appear from time to time, being released from objects destroyed on-screen or special characters who may run across, such as the small Indian Chief figure or warthogs.
 Points and weaponry can also be dispensed from the tin can, if the player shoots it into the air and juggles it with subsequent shots.
 Some power-ups give special weapons with increased firepower, others grant extra dynamite or additional points.
 There is also a game mode that allows two players to play the game cooperatively.

-Release

-An adaptation of Blood Bros. was in development for the Super Nintendo Entertainment System but Mr. Fusaki, the main game designer, suffered a stroke and had to leave the company, resulting in the project being eventually canceled.